hoppersroppers/fundamentals/ImprovingYou/6-JoinourChatRooms.md

+# Join our Chat Room(s)

-## Click here to register for our Slack where you can ask questions and meet other students!
+## <iframe allowfullscreen height="360" src="https://www.youtube.com/embed/Ugb8drmwQG4?wmode=opaque" width="640"></iframe>Click here to register for our Slack where you can ask questions and meet other students!
 Say hi to everyone in \#helloworld!

 <https://join.slack.com/t/hoppersroppers/shared_invite/zt-uqpgyl1e-wbZxSflcPsxQHmauT3TnNA>